-490 SENIOR SEMINAR AND THESIS (3) Offered every Spring semester This course is comprised of seminar and thesis components.
+This course is comprised of seminar and thesis components.
 Each semester the seminar will center on one or more theological issues of perennial concern, with relevant literature assigned for purposes of class discussion.
 Students will develop a formally researched senior thesis on a topic pertaining to the seminar or to the student's interests.

-Prerequisite: Senior standing and permission from the Dean of the School of Arts & Sciences
+THE 275/375/475

-275/375/475 SPECIAL TOPICS IN THEOLOGY, CATECHETICS AND RELIGIOUS EDUCATION (1-3) Special topics to be indicated.
+Prerequisite: ENG 112 (1-3 credit hours) Special topics to be indicated.
 The course may include seminars, workshops, field activities and/or readings and research.
 The focus will be on current issues in theology, catechetics or religious education.
-Prerequisite: ENG 112